University tuition fees and funding

 - The main purpose of your residence here can't be to have received full-time education.
 For example, if your parents sent you to the UK for your schooling but you would otherwise have been living with them overseas, this wouldn't meet the criteria.

 If you are a British citizen but your family lives overseas, you should check with individual universities, as they make decisions on a case-by-case basis and may be able to use their discretion if your case is borderline.
-As above, students from other EU countries will still be eligible for home student rates for courses starting in 2019.
+As above, students from other EU countries will still be eligible for home student rates for courses starting in the 2020–2021 academic year.

 The UK Council for International Student Affairs (UKCISA) has more detail to help you assess whether you'd be eligible for home student status.

-Students in England and Wales are not required to begin paying back their student loan until they are earning at least £25,000 (the rules are different for students who began university before the loan repayment system changed in 2012).
-The amount due will be nine per cent of the earnings that exceed the threshold – so, for example, if you were earning £27,000 you would repay £180 a year, which is £15 a month.
-The repayment threshold in Northern Ireland and Scotland is £18,330 and is due to rise each year in line with inflation.
-Again, you pay nine per cent on the portion of your income that exceeds the threshold – for example if you earn £27,000 you would pay £65 a month.
+Students in England and Wales are not required to begin paying back their student loan until they are earning at least £25,725 (the rules are different for students who began university before the loan repayment system changed in 2012).
+The amount due will be nine per cent of the earnings that exceed the threshold – so, for example, if you were earning £27,000 you would repay £9 per month.
+The repayment threshold in Northern Ireland and Scotland is £18,935; however, the Scottish Government plans to raise the threshold in Scotland to 25,000 by April 2021.
+Again, you pay nine per cent on the portion of your income that exceeds the threshold – for example if you earn £27,000 you would pay £60 a month.

 Student loans accrue interest, meaning your total debt will grow while you are paying it off.
 However, student debts will be written off after a certain number of years, in the April after your graduation, so you may find that you won’t pay back the full amount.
-For students currently starting university, debts will be written off after 30 years in England and Wales, after 35 years in Scotland and after 25 years in Northern Ireland.
+For students currently starting university, debts will be written off after 30 years in England, Scotland and Wales, and after 25 years in Northern Ireland.

 Some students may gain sponsorship for their degree, which will assist with their course costs.
 This is most common for engineering and construction students.